UCB-stat-159-s22/site/_sources/lectures/environments/conda-envs.md

   - tqdm=4.62.3
 ```

-And once `ipykernel` is installed in the environment, you need to add it to the Jupyter configuration with the command:
+Second, you need to let Jupyter know that you want to use this environment's kernel, by installing the environment's ipykernel into Jupyter:

 ```
 python -m ipykernel install --user --name mytestenv --display-name "IPython - mytestenv"